fustkilas/elm-airtable/README.md

 # elm-airtable

-This package is meant as a bare-bones wrapper around the Airtable API over HTTPS, GET, and JSON.
+This package is meant as a simple Elm wrapper around the Airtable API.

+Airtable is a hosted RDBMS with excellent UI/UX.
+Further, the free plan covers many use cases.

-This package used Parcel and elm-ui for convenience, but they are not necessary.
+This package uses Parcel and elm-ui for convenience, but they are not necessary.

 ## Airtable